Written by Vivek Jaiswal | Co-founder, Customer Guru

 I recently wrote an article discussing how great customer experience trumps marketing where I present a case how great customer experience can catapult your marketing efforts.
 The reverse is also true – if your customer experience is not as great as your marketing, people will know.
 With the advent of the internet era, marketing has also largely become digital.
 While digital marketing gives companies an opportunity to directly engage with prospective customers, it also brings the truth about the company’s poor customer experience out in the public.
 Here’s an example I shared in my earlier blog:

 Good employees are hard to find in today’s competitive world.
 While companies are looking through candidate profiles and checking references on prospective hires, candidates do their own background research about the company.
 The by-product of poor customer experience is unhappy employees, and it is not very difficult for prospective candidates to find that out.
-Smart professionals who are eager to grow and make their mark at the workplace, look for a company where they will be appreciated and feel empowered.
-And we all know that customer centric companies are generally great employers too.
-On the other hand, companies that don’t have a customer centric culture are driven by KPI’s that become hard to achieve and therefore difficult for employees to sustain.
+Smart professionals who are eager to grow and make their mark in the workplace, look for a company where they will be appreciated and feel empowered.
+And we all know that customer-centric companies are generally great employers too.
+On the other hand, companies that don’t have a customer-centric culture are driven by KPI’s that become hard to achieve and therefore difficult for employees to sustain.

 What’s interesting is that it is easy to spot the bad customer reviews and customer churn because of poor customer experience.
 However, the above mentioned hidden costs go completely unnoticed, which over a period of time could even kill the company.
 The best anti-gambit for such a situation is to work hard and fix the customer experience first.
 The rest will start falling in line within 90 days!

 Customer Experience is the only true differentiator for brands today.
 It is a very broad…

 Before we begin our discussion into digital customer experience and how it must be improved,…